USAGEHub/CS_floods/README.md

 * Estimation of flooded volumes with a polygon geometry and the following fields:
    * "Giorno": the survey date
    * "Area_m2": the extension of the flooded surface
+   * "Quota_min_m": minimum DTM elevation within the extension of the flooded surface
+   * "Quota_max_m": maximum DTM elevation within the extension of the flooded surface
-   * "Altezza_acqua_cm": the estimated depth of the flooded volume
+   * "Diff_quota_cm": the estimated depth of the flooded volume
-   * "Volume_allagato_m3": the estimated value of the flooded volume
+   * "Stima_volume_m3": the estimated value of the flooded volume

 # Objective